 About the book: If you suffer from Chronic Fatigue, Sinus Infections, Fibromyalgia, Food Allergies, Auto Immune Disease, Acid Reflux, Candida, Depression – this book is an eye opener.
 Whether you are running from doctor to doctor in search of the “cause” of your unexplained illness, or simply desire to stay healthy by consuming a diet free of gluten, yeast, corn, wheat, peanuts, and refined sugar, this book will help you on your journey with vibrant whole food recipes.
 The Eat Pray Get Well book addresses more than just physical health.
 Erin invites you into her journey of recovering from a difficult childhood, to chronic illness in her adult years as well as recovering from being a junk food junkie.
 This is not your grandmother’s cook book.
 Be prepared to be entertained, inspired and most of all, gain the tools needed to help heal your body and soul.
 Erin has been featured on national television including PBS Health Journal and Know The Cause, Christian Television Network, as well as many radio programs.
 Her passion is to help people become their own best health advocate.

-For more information on the fungal link to fibromyalgia check out this clip from Doug Kaufmann at Know the Cause.
+For more information on the fungal link to fibromyalgia, the website Know the Cause is a great resource.
 Adhere to his suggestions and phase 1 diet and you may just be shocked at how much better you feel.